-How to Get a Consolidation Loan with a High DTI
+How to Get a Loan With High Debt-to-Income Ratio

-• Your debt-to-income ratio, or DTI, equals housing and debt payments divided by gross (before-tax) income.
+- Your debt-to-income ratio, or DTI, compares your housing and debt payments to your gross (before-tax) income.

 Debt-to-Income Ratio (DTI): The Basics